NMAEA is embarking on a renewed advocacy path that includes YOU!

 We invite you to explore the resources below to help get you started.
 The New Mexico Adult Education Association (NMAEA) has an advocacy committee you can join to help build your skills and take further action.
 Getting involved will help you connect with your colleagues and grow as a professional, while you are contributing to the important work of supporting adult education.
 Win win!

-Please contact NMAEA President Jamie Trujillo for more information about the advocacy committee and how you can get involved:
+Please contact NMAEA Executive Director Jamie Trujillo for more information about the advocacy committee and how you can get involved:

 Contact Person: Jamie Trujillo

 Phone/Text: (505) 228-9168

 "We are Adult Education" - Request for Videos

 We are creating and releasing a "We are Adult Education" video that showcases the diversity and impact of Adult Education in the state.
 Therefore, here is our ask:

 Please record 1-3 short clips of students (individual or as a class), staff, and/or community members saying, "We are adult education".
 It would be very beneficial to have at least some of the videos feature different individuals in their workplaces.

 Upload clips to the Google Drive folder found at this link: https://drive.google.com/drive/folders/1Ro_vRGnHjnP9ypxytO1LliqvUWb2aTTT?usp=sharing